 The EPA’s savings formula includes an area for adjustments.
 Bonus: there are both state and federal tax and incentive programs that add to the savings.
 At the federal level, certain energy efficient upgrades can earn you up to 30 percent.

-Make sure you are living a green lifestyle and your home is as energy efficient as possible.
+Make sure you are living green and your home is as energy efficient as possible.
 Make sure you are doing your part to ensure a healthy future for our children and the environment!